joni-dot/simple-shop/README.md

 ### Install Docker

-First make sure that docker has been installer and configure properly to your system.
+First make sure that docker has been installed and configured properly to your system.

 [Docker Documentation](https://docs.docker.com/engine/install/)